A GREAT MAN'S GLORY

 Froude's contributions to society, however, were of such importance

-that he was highly regarded by his peers.
+that he was highly regarded by his peers and followers.

 attributed to him the concept which now bears his name.

-Thus, the moral of the story: A great man's glory is
+Thus, the moral of the story is: A great man's glory is

-controlled less by his own actions than by those of his peers.
+controlled less by his own actions than by those of his followers.

 1 Chow, V. T. (1959).